-Tongue-tie is a condition some people are born with that reduces the mobility of the tongue.
+Tongue-tie is a condition some people are born with that reduces the mobility of their tongue.
+In some cases, it causes few side effects and resolves itself over time.

 If you look in the mirror, open your mouth and lift your tongue, you’ll see a band of tissue connecting the bottom of your tongue to the floor of the mouth.
 This tissue is called the lingual frenulum.